Estate Planning Attorneys in Reno

-Basically, your estate is everything you call your own such as: bank accounts, jewelry, vehicles, households, real estate, retirement plans, investments, etc. The process of estate planning also involves the inheritance of estates to beneficiaries and the payment of estate taxes.
+Basically, your estate is everything you call your own, such as bank accounts, jewelry, vehicles, households, real estate, retirement plans, investments, etc. The process of estate planning also involves the inheritance of estates to beneficiaries and the payment of estate taxes.

-There are typically three MAIN goals to estate planning which include:
+There are typically three main goals to estate planning, which include:

 A lot of people believe they are either too young or it’s too soon to start estate planning.
 This is something that should be started when someone becomes a legal adult (18), is in good health and state of mind, and has people who would be affected immediately by your passing.

-In case of ill-timed disability: All of your estates and how you will be cared for is decided by a court appointee.
+All of your estates and how you will be cared for is decided by a court appointee.
 Your family will not be able to decide for you.